-Change can be an adjustment for animals, and the holidays seem to come with many new and unexpected situations.
+Change can be an adjustment for animals.
+Naturally, the holidays seem to come with many new and unexpected situations.

-“Anything that is a change to their usual routine can cause anxiety, so definitely holiday travel and parties would qualify,” cites on-site Trupanion veterinarian Dr. Sarah Nold.
-“Some pets are more sensitive to new people/sounds/smells than others.
+“Anything that is a change to their usual routine can cause anxiety, so definitely holiday travel and parties would qualify,” cites Trupanion veterinarian Dr. Sarah Nold.
+“Some pets are more sensitive to new people, sounds, or smells than others.
 In fact, even moving a piece of furniture can be enough to stress out very sensitive pets.”

 If you plan to travel with your pet, try testing out the environment first.
-Take a trip in the car, travel to the airport and sit in the terminal.
-Let the pet get a sense for the smells, sounds, and the new environment.
+Take a trip in the car, travel to the airport, or sit in the terminal.
+Let the pet get a sense of the smells, sounds, and the new environment.

 Holiday stress for pets and how to help